offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} fragment/(fragment)_SEQ/i` - A scanned sequence returned by a sequencer.
 Represented as either a read_SEQ or a read-pair.

- * `{bm} assembly/(assembly|assemble)/i` - The process of stitching together overlapping fragment_SEQs to construct the sequence of the original larger DNA that those fragment_SEQs came from.
+ * `{bm} assembly/(assembly|assemble)/i` - The process of stitching together overlapping fragment_SEQs to guess the sequence of the original larger DNA sequence that those fragment_SEQs came from.

  * `{bm} hybrid alphabet/(hybrid alphabet|alternate alphabet|alternative alphabet)/i` - When representing a sequence that isn't fully conserved, it may be more appropriate to use an alphabet where each letter can represent more than 1 nucleotide.
 For example, the IUPAC nucleotide codes provides the following alphabet: